lineality/definition_behavior_studies/README.md

 - 'Direct instruction' is backwards

 ### Active Learning and Areas Intertwined With Learning: not separate, not sequential
-The rule of thumb that 'The person who does the talking does the learning.' has the right idea but we can and should take this pattern further and add more detail to the basic observation that being active and articulating-language is part of learning.
+The rule of thumb that 'The person who does the talking does the learning.' has the right idea but we can and should take this pattern further and add more detail to the basic observation that being active and articulation (such as articulating language) is part of learning.
 Here is an example of four areas (which can still be further elaborated on, but four-areas may be a decent starting point):

 1. Articulation and Expression: verbal, written, diagrams, pictorial-visual, etc. (also see input output measures): any communication signal production. (any of myriad categories of signals)